 Emissions control is not a hot topic in China.
 Cars here spew more toxins than a Giant Panda after finishing off a bean burrito.
 Not surprisingly, a yellow haze hung over the entire city as testament to the People’s whole-hearted embracing of Western ideologies (You’re welcome!).
 It’s predicted that by 2020, the Chinese be giving the U.S. a run for the Number One Polluter spot.
 So this is no time to start slacking, America!
 Buy a new Hummer and always use the drive-thru!
 For America!

 Why don’t you people speak English?

-Even among the 1.3 billion Chinese, it was easy to feel alone as almost no one on Beijing streets spoke English.
+Even among the 1.3 billion Chinese, it was easy to feel alone as almost no one on Beijing streets spoke English (so rude of them).
 Fortunately, the staff at our hotel — and at many of the tourist areas we visited — did a good job of communicating through hand-gestures and interpretive dance.
 Outside those areas, the language wasn’t a problem as long as you weren’t too insistent on actually getting what you asked for.